Protect Trees from Beaver Chewing

 Position the cut piece of fence around the tree trunk and use each of the wire prongs to fasten the ends of the fence to complete the fence cylinder around the tree trunk.
-Other fasteners (e.g. hog rings, zip ties, etc.) can also be used to fashion the ends of the fence.
+Other fasteners (e.g. hog rings, zip ties, etc.) can also be used to attach the ends of the fence to each other.

-The cylinder generally does not need to be anchored to the ground.
-If the ground slopes exposing one side of the tree trunk, you can cut the bottom on one side and flare the cylinder out for a snug fit.
+The fence cylinder generally does not need to be anchored to the ground.
+If the ground slopes exposing one side of the tree trunk, you can cut a slit on the high side of the fence and flare the cylinder out for a snug fit.
 Extra pieces of fence can be attached to protect prominent roots from chewing.
-Years later, replace the fence cylinder if it’s corroded or if more room for tree trunk growth is needed.
+Many years later, replace the fence cylinder if it’s corroded or if more space for tree trunk growth is needed.
 No other maintenance is needed.

-To deal with uneven terrain or for a more aesthetic look, some people have reported good results using an electrified fence placed 4” above the ground.
-These electric fence kits are often solar powered and can be purchased as kits.
+Electric fences are often solar powered and can be purchased as kits.
 They are commonly used by farmers and are usually available at farm supply stores.
 The electric fence is less noticeable than a large fence enclosure, which is good aesthetically for areas with high visibility.
-However, an electric fence needs to be inspected periodically to ensure that a tree branch doesn’t fall on it and short it out.

 Sand-Paint Method to Protect Trees from Beavers

-- Mix 140 gm sand per liter of paint.
+140 grams of sand in 1 liter of paint.